opennetworkinglab/aether-docs/ng40_test_results.rst

 Scaling
 ^^^^^^^

-This nightly-run job deploys the OMEC control plane and OMEC data plane on the dev cluster using images from `aether-helm-charts <https://gerrit.opencord.org/plugins/gitiles/aether-helm-charts>`_, then performs the NG40 UE Scaling test.
+This nightly-run job deploys the OMEC control plane and OMEC user plane on the dev cluster using images from `aether-helm-charts <https://gerrit.opencord.org/plugins/gitiles/aether-helm-charts>`_, then performs the NG40 UE Scaling test.

 Resources: